second-order-thinking

 10 months Who has adapted and how?
 Often overlooked

-10 years What's the long-term equilibrium?
+10 years Long-term equilibrium?
 Almost always ignored

 The 10-month window is where most unintended consequences first become visible.